OWASP/OdTM/docs/BASEMODEL.md

 )
 ```

+Note, to figure out, what flow causes the threat, we propose to use the 'isAffectedByTargets' property,
+which maps classes like 'HasTargetProcess' and 'HasSourceProcess' to the threat instances.

-Pay attention, a such threat instance, taken from the base model, is common for every affected entity of a semantic interpretation.
+Also, pay attention, a such threat instance, taken from the base model, is common for every affected entity of a semantic interpretation.
 This does not allow to distinct threats, for example, for applying entity-dependent mitigations to a specific threat.
 To 'personalize' the reasoning results, you should create an instance of the threat class for each affected entity.